Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 For a trigraph~\(G\) and a set of vertices \(A\subseteq V(G)\) of red degree~\(0\), we say that a partial sequence of \(d\)-contractions \(G=G_0,G_1,\dots,G_\ell\) \emph{respects \(A\)} if \(G_i[A]=G[A]\) and \(\rdeg_{G_i}(a)=0\) for all~\(i\leq \ell\) and \(a\in A\).
 Thus, for every contraction~\(xy\) in the sequence, we have \(x,y \notin A\) and \(N(x)\cap A=N(y)\cap A\), which implies that the vertices in \(A\) are not incident to any red edges all along the sequence.

-A \emph{complete \(d\)-contraction sequence respecting~\(A\)} is a sequence of \(d\)-contractions that respects~\(A\) of maximal length, i.e., one whose resulting trigraph~\(G_\ell\) does not allow a further contraction respecting~\(A\).
+A \emph{complete \(d\)-contraction sequence respecting~\(A\)} is a partial sequence of \(d\)-contractions respecting~\(A\) of maximal length, i.e., one whose resulting trigraph~\(G_\ell\) does not allow a further contraction respecting~\(A\).
 This is equivalent to no two vertices in \(V(G_\ell)\setminus A\) having the same neighborhood in~\(A\).
 In particular, a complete contraction sequence respecting \(A\) leaves at most \(2^{|A|}\) vertices besides \(A\).

 We write \(\tww(G,A)\) for the minimal \(d\) such that there exists a complete \(d\)-contraction sequence respecting~\(A\).
 For a single vertex \(v\in V(G)\), we also write \(\tww(G,v)\) for \(\tww(G,\{v\})\).
 Note that \(\tww(G)=\tww(G,\emptyset)\).